nodejs/node/doc/api/async_hooks.md

 Creates a new instance of an `AsyncLocal`.
 Once a value is set it's propagated to async continuations until it is cleared.

 The optional `onChangedCb` callback signals changes of the value referenced by the `AsyncLocal` instance.
-The first argument is the previous value, the second argument holds the current value and the third argument is a boolean set to `true` if change is caused by a change of the execution context and `false` if a new value was assinged to `AsyncLocal.value`.
+The first argument is the previous value, the second argument holds the current value and the third argument is a `true` if this change is caused by a change of the execution context or `false` if a new value has been assinged to `AsyncLocal.value`.

+The `onChanged` callback may be invoked frequently therefore the processing inside the callback should be limited.
+In special it should be avoided to create new asynchronous operations within the callback as this may in turn result in followup `onChanged` invocations.

+It's not allowed to set a new `AsyncLocal.value` from the callback.

+If the `onChanged` callback called for execution context changes throws the error handling is like in [error handling][].
+For invokations caused by setting a new value the exception goes down to the caller of the setter.

 ### asyncLocal.value

-Reading this value returns the current value associated with this execution path execution context (async id).
+Reading this value returns the current value associated with this execution context (execution async id).

-The value written stored in a persistent storage for the current asychronous execution path.
-Writting `null` or `undefined` clears the value and stops further tracking on this execution path.
+The value written is stored in a persistent storage and propagated for the current asychronous execution path.
+Writting `null` or `undefined` clears the value and stops further propagation on this execution path.
+Writing a new value effects only the current execution context and new async operations created afterwards.
+To avoid this copy on write semantic simply store an `Object` or `Map` and update this.

+Setting a new value directly from `onChanged` callback is not allowed an will throw an Error.

 [`after` callback]: #async_hooks_after_asyncid
 [`before` callback]: #async_hooks_before_asyncid